pravallik14/pravallik14/README.md

 ## 🚀 About Me</br>

-- 🔭 Currently working on: Your final year project on Heart Rate Prediction using Python and ML models</br>
+- 🔭 Currently working on: Heart Rate Prediction using Python and ML models</br>
 - 👯 Looking to collaborate on: [Intern , projects]</br>
 - 📫 How to reach me: [pravallikach69@gmail.com] | [www.linkedin.com/in/pravallikachoppa]</br>